-How to display current theme's settings using API?
+How to display current theme's settings using an API?

-Theme's settings can be accessed by calling an /theme/settings/ API endpoint using GET method.
+Theme settings can be accessed by calling an /theme/settings/ API endpoint using GET method.

-How to update current theme's settings using API?
+How to update current theme settings using an API?

-To update theme's settings using API, a PATCH request must be submitted to the /settings/ endpoint with the JSON payload:
+To update theme settings using an API, a PATCH request must be submitted to the /settings/ endpoint with the JSON payload:

 '''

 "settings": {

+"settings": {

 "name": "primary_font_family",

 "value": "custom font"

 }

 '''

-How to restore current theme's settings using API?
+How to restore current theme settings using an API?

-There is a possibility to restore the current theme's settings to the default ones, defined in the theme.json file.
+There is an option to restore the current theme settings to the default ones, defined in the theme.json file.

-This can be done using API and calling a /settings/revert/{scope} endpint using POST method.
-The scope parameter should be set to theme in order to restore settings for current theme.
+This can be done using the API and calling a /settings/revert/{scope} endpoint using the POST method.
+The scope parameter should be set to theme in order to restore settings for the current theme.

-1.4.8 Example themes
+1.4.7 Example themes